Nutrition Journalism Award

-In response to feedback from Australian journalists, we have changed the structure of the Award, starting in 2016.
-Journalists will be able to submit to either the short-lead or the long-lead category.
-These categories will be judged separately and a prize will be awarded in each category.
+In response to feedback from Australian journalists, we changed the structure of the Award in 2016.
+Journalists are able to submit to either the short-lead or the long-lead category.
+These categories are judged separately and a prize is awarded in each category.

 - Nominated entries from print, television, radio or online media will be accepted.

 - Nominated entries must have been published, broadcast or televised through media outlets reaching at least 10,000 people.